 - Micro-USB cable for charging

 Logitech G935 – Surround Sound LIGHTSYNC RGB PC Gaming Headset

 Logitech is upgrading its high-end wireless headphones with the new G935.
-The headset generally takes up what we had already discovered on the previous version but brings some improvements in design, comfort and even functionalities.
+The headset generally takes up what we had already discovered in the previous version but brings some improvements in design, comfort, and even functionalities.